-Cannabis for medical use is regulated as a medicine in Australia.
-Currently there are no medicinal cannabis products (PDF 193KB) lawfully manufactured in Australia and only limited products lawfully made overseas that might be approved for import.
-Medicinal cannabis products, with the exception of Sativex®, are not included on the Australian Register of Therapeutic Goods (ARTG) which means they have not been subject to the same standards of safety and efficacy that apply to other prescription medicines in Australia.
-Unregistered medicines, including unregistered medicinal cannabis products can be legally imported on authorisation from the Therapeutic Goods Administration (TGA) and Office of Drug Control (ODC).
+Medicinal cannabis products, with the exception of Sativex® (nabiximols), are not included on the Australian Register of Therapeutic Goods (ARTG).
+This means they have not been subject to the same standards of safety and efficacy that apply to other prescription medicines in Australia.
+Unapproved therapeutic goods, including unregistered medicinal cannabis products can be legally imported on authorisation from the Therapeutic Goods Administration (TGA) and Office of Drug Control (ODC).

-For more information about the patient access pathway to medicinal cannabis in South Australia:
+For information about the patient access pathway and legislation in South Australia: